inder-dev/wink/README.md

 ## Laravel boilerplate repository

-This repository is a "template" repository, and is intended to be used to create a new repo.
+This repository is a "template" repository, and is intended to be used to create a new repository.

 It contains the basic packages that are required in all projects (almost all), and can be changed as per the requirements of the project.